InstituteforDiseaseModeling/idmtools-calibra/examples/emod_sis/OutputOption1/README.md

 # Welcome to the EMOD SIS Demo of idmtools-calibra.
 #### Explanation
-This is the third example/demo.
+This is the fourth example/demo.
 Here, we have a very simple SIS model (in EMOD).
 It has 5 parameters:
 ```
 * Base_Infectivity_Constant (how infectious?)
 * Infectious_Period_Exponential (how long infectious?)